On this page:

 Studying outside of Canada

-If you’re studying outside of Canada you may want to submit a Power of Attorney for Alberta Student Loans form.
+If you’re studying outside of Canada you may want to submit a Power of Attorney form for Alberta.
 When you assign a Power of Attorney, you authorize someone else to act on your behalf regarding matters related to student aid.

 The forms typically used by lawyers are also acceptable.